Best commuter bike helmets: Safe and stylish options for getting to and from work

 The Cannondale Dynam is a road bike helmet.
 It wouldn't be completely out of line to see it show up on something like our best road bike helmets list.
 It makes this list of commuter bike helmets though because it has a style that lends itself to stretching anywhere between fast road bike and flat bar commuter.

 There is a downside to all that venting though and that is weight.
 While it's not heavy in the context of most commuter helmets, it's also not a featherweight road helmet.
 What it comes down to is that keeping the helmet structurally sound even with so much venting means adding a bit of extra weight.
-The magnetic buckle probably doesn't help that weight issue much either but it is nice to have.
+The magnetic buckle probably doesn't help that weight issue much either but I found it nice to have.
 On the upside, Cannondale includes a very nice helmet bag that should keep the exterior looking nice even when stuffed into another commuter bag while at work.

 Best for gravel bike style